 Jen Otremba: Yeah, what are they doing to ensure their own personal safety?

 Bryan Strawser: Right.
 Are they driving themselves around or do they have a driver?
-Do they get their hair cut every Saturday at 11:00 at the same salon or barber?
+Do they get their hair cut and their jamaican black castor oil treatment every Saturday at 11:00 at the same salon or barber?
 Or whatever their preference is?

 Jen Otremba: Their routine is.